bakame-php/html-table/README.md

 // header is the 4th row in the <thead> table section
 ```

-use the `Bakame\HtmlTable\Section` enum to designate which table section to use to resolve the header
+The method uses the `Bakame\HtmlTable\Section` enum to designate which table section to use
+to resolve the header

 ```php
 use Bakame\HtmlTable\Section;